Morayfield, Queensland: Transport

 Morayfield railway station provides access to regular Queensland Rail City network services to Brisbane and Ipswich, as well as Caboolture and the Sunshine Coast.
 Morayfield Road is a major road that passes through both Morayfield and Caboolture.
 Most of the region's shops are situated on this major road, including the Morayfield Shopping Centre.
-The pedestrian access along Morayfield Road is unpleasant and there are long stretches between where you can cross.
-Wheelchair access is severely limited on some streets.

 All bus services in Morayfield travel ether via or to/from the Morayfield Bus Station located at 171 Morayfield Road adjacent to Devereaux Drive with access to Morayfield Shopping Centre.
 Buses also travel to Morayfield railway station except for Buses 660 which travels along Morayfield Road bypassing the railway station and route 9999 that terminates at Morayfield Bus Station.
-The bus services take long detours and are inconvenient to use especially with connecting bus routes.
-Journeys that take less than 15 mins by car can take over 1.5 hours by bus.
-There are few passenger services available in the mornings and afternoons when the buses are used for the school runs.

 The 667 local loop bus service provides transport throughout southern portion of the suburb connecting it to other bus services at Morayfield Bus Station and train services at Morayfield railway station.
-The service also travels to Burpengary on Sunday only.
 The 656 service runs a loop to Upper Caboolture and connects to train services at Morayfield railway station and bus services at Morayfield Bus Station.
 Bus routes 653 and 654 provides a connection to Caboolture South and Bellmere with a connection to train services at both Morayfield and Caboolture railway stations.
 Bus route 651 travels from Morayfield railway station via Morayfield Road to northern Caboolture and back providing a bus connection to both Morayfield and Caboolture railway stations.
 The 660 bus also travels to Morayfield Bus Station providing connections to Redcliffe, Caboolture, Burpengary and Deception Bay.
 Bus 9999 is a service that operates from Donnybrook and Toorbul on Thursday morning and afternoon that provides connection to Caboolture and Morayfield Bus Station.
 There is also a bus service from Kilcoy through the QConnect network under route number 895.
 This service services Woodford, D'Agulair, Wamuran, Caboolture and terminates at Morayfield Bus Station.